Unity3D handles math with xyz points in the standard way. This first part is those

 I think of these rules when things break.
-Suppose you have sq.position=A+B+C;
+Suppose sq.position=A+B+C; is

-and it’s working wrong.
-Check whether A counts as a point, and B and C are offsets.
+working wrong.
+Check whether A counts as a position, and B and C are offsets.

 That’s the only way the math makes sense.
-If something with B*2 is working funny,
+If something with B*2 works funny,

 check “does B count as an arrow?” and “am I wanting to double how long it